PhD - University of California, Berkeley (2007)

 My new fieldwork mise-en-scene was initially generated through drifts and walks alongside a ruined "Tricontinental" assemblage.
 In this assemblage utopian figures, geographies, images, and media forms from the 1960s and 1970s—eg. the New Man, Non-Aligned conference in Belgrade, Che Guevara’s speeches in Algiers, the Tlatelolco massacre in Mexico City—are being resurrected by contemporary artists, curators, and scholars.
 Multi-sited conversations with interlocutors active in this domain of practices led me to re-problematize these resurrections from the perspective of an anthropology of ethics: what are political modernisms and their attendant media forms and images good for?
 Do these have a function in the ethical life of the media artists who resuscitate them, today?
 Does the reanimation of militant images and modes of existence from the 1960s block other enduring forms and images (Nachleben, in the sense of Aby Warburg), and perhaps even thwart an emerging point of view?

-I’m also setting up AIL: Anthropology of the Image Lab in Young Hall 226.
-AIL will be a space for curatorial and pedagogical experiments, including workshops with anthropologists and interlocutors in adjacent disciplines committed to fostering fieldwork-led modes of curation and inquiries through images and visual media.
+I have also set up AIL: Anthropology of the Image Lab in Young Hall 226.
+AIL is a space that hosts monthly conversations between anthropologists, curators, artists, and interlocutors committed to fostering fieldwork-led modes of curation and inquiries through images.